Have you recently adopted an adult iguana?

 Determining the age of an iguana isn’t an easy feat.

-For one, they can’t tell you when their birthday is, and for another, it is difficult to make an exact determination because all iguanas are going to be different, just like people.
+For one, they can’t tell you when their birthday is, and for another, it isn’t easy to make an exact determination because all iguanas will be different, just like people.

 Unless you were given exact information from a breeder on the date of their hatching or you bred the animal yourself, it is likely you won’t know precisely how old your pet is.